Cabri Reactor (Commissariat à l’énergie atomique et aux énergies alternatives)

 CIP comprises twelve tests where the first two tests, CIP0-1 and CIP0-2, have been performed in 2002 in the original sodium loop with high burn-up UO2 (75 GWd/tU) with M5 and Zirlo claddings.
 These two tests allowed to investigate phenomena that are not dependent on the coolant nature, i.e. the Pellet Clad Mechanical Interaction (PCMI) phase.

-Since then, IRSN has been engaged in an extensive programme of conversion from the liquid sodium loop to the pressurised water loop and substantial upgrading of the Cabri reactor and experimental equipment.
+Since then, the IRSN has been engaged in an extensive programme of conversion from the liquid sodium loop to the pressurised water loop and substantial upgrading of the Cabri reactor and experimental equipment.
 Following the loading of new fuel in 2014, in October 2015 the French regulator authorised operation of the refurbished reactor and the first criticalities of the new core were produced.
 Low-power tests from October 2015 to June 2016 allowed complete neutronic characterisation of the core.
-In 2015-16, qualification of the experimental equipment was completed, in particular the imagery and spectroscopy measurement station as well as the hodoscope which recorded its first neutrons; the pressurised-water loop was also qualified at 280°C and 155 bars.
+In 2015-2016, qualification of the experimental equipment was completed, in particular the imagery and spectroscopy measurement station as well as the hodoscope which recorded its first neutrons; the pressurised-water loop was also qualified at 280°C and 155 bars.
 In the last quarter of 2016, the new core achieved its first high-power plateaus, i.e. 5-23 MW, which allowed further instrument qualification including the neutron chambers that provide online measurement of reactor power.
-The final phase of testing was completed in 2017 where this concerned RIA-type power transients and included sixty power pulses of different magnitudes and durations.
+The final phase of testing was completed in 2017 and which concerned RIA-type power transients and included sixty power pulses of different magnitudes and durations.

 The CIP tests are complemented by pulse-irradiation tests performed in JAEA’s Nuclear Safety Research Reactor (NSRR), e.g. Fuketa et al., (2006), J. Nucl.
 Sci.
 Technol.
 43(9), doi: doi.org/10.1080/18811248.2006.9711198.